Rita (Israeli singer): Career

 Deciding to create a song in her childhood language of Persian, which she speaks fluently, she introduced the single, "Shaneh" based on traditional Persian folk music, but modernized with a more pop and techno dance beat.
 She released her new Persian single, "Shaneh", on June 22, 2011.
 Iranians of all ages responded "overwhelmingly," including sending her emails and writing on her Facebook page.

-Most Westernized popular music, including hers, is banned in Iran, which filters the Internet, however fans have downloaded or bought bootleg copies of her albums.
+Most Westernized popular music, including hers, is banned in Iran, which filters the Internet.
+However, fans have downloaded or bought bootleg copies of her albums.
 Iranians living in other countries flooded her recording studio with messages, especially after the release of her 2012 album, All My Joys, also in Persian.
 It was certified gold in Israel within three weeks of its release.

-Despite her popularity in Iran, the Iranian government called her music a "plot" to win over the hearts and minds of Iranians, and part of Israel's "soft war" against Iran.
+Despite her popularity in Iran, the Iranian government called her music a "plot" to win over the hearts and minds of Iranians and part of Israel's "soft war" against Iran.
 She was also criticized for sending good wishes to Iranians for Nowruz, the Iranian New Year.

+She has an acting role in the 2025 film, Reading Lolita in Tehran, directed by Eran Riklis and based on the Iranian memoir of the same name by Azar Nafisi.

+Personal life

+She married the musician Rami Kleinstein in 1988, and the pair announced their separation in 2007.
+They have two daughters together.

+Rita's niece, Liraz Charhi is also a famous singer and actress in Israel.